CrayLabs/SmartSim/doc/model.rst

     exp.generate(single_shard_db, overwrite=True)
     exp.start(single_shard_db)

-Next, lets create each Model with runsettings and key prefixing beginning with model 1: `producer_1.py`.
+Next, let's create each Model with runsettings and key prefixing beginning with model 1: `producer_1.py`.
 Initialize the run settings for the Model, then create the Model: